 - Chocolate Ganache: Drizzle warm chocolate ganache over the top for a decadent and indulgent finish.

-- Caramel Sauce: Caramel is great on fancy cheesecakes like this Caramel Apple Crisp, but it is perfect for a classic cheesecake too!
+- Caramel Sauce: Caramel is great on fancy cheesecakes like this Caramel Apple Crisp, but it is also perfect for a classic cheesecake!

 - Whipped Cream: Dollop fresh whipped cream or a little Cool Whip and garnish with shaved chocolate or a sprinkle of cinnamon.